juliaapolonio/Causeway/README.md

 ### Generalized Summary Mendelian Randomization (GSMR)

 This is the main part of the process.
-It runs [GSMR](https://yanglab.westlake.edu.cn/software/gcta/#MendelianRandomisation) for all Exposures vs the Outcome and returns number of IVs, betas, SEs and p-values for each exposure.
+It runs [GSMR](https://yanglab.westlake.edu.cn/software/gcta/#MendelianRandomisation) for all Exposures vs the Outcomes and returns: number of IVs, betas, SEs and p-values for each exposure.

 ### Significant gene calculation and filtering

 With the results from GSMR, this module calculates the FDR p-value for each gene and filters by it and the number of IVs.
-This step will substantially decrease the number of tasks for the subsequent processes, and therefore, the execution time for the pipeline.
+This step will substantially decrease the number of tasks for the subsequent processes, and therefore, the execution time of the pipeline.

 ### Two Sample MR (2SMR)